todx0/chatbot/README.md

 ## Usage

-Please refer to `config.ts` for configuration and usage instructions.
+Please refer to `app/config.ts` for configuration and usage instructions.

 - `botBehavior`: Set up desired bot behavior.
 - `isTelegramPremium`: If bot account have Telegram premium, setting this to true will allow the bot to automatically transcribe media messages.